LuggiStruggi/Frascii/README.md

 # Frascii
-Visualizations of Fractals for the Ubuntu (or other) Terminal
+ASCII-visualizations of Fractals for the Ubuntu (or other) Terminal

 Install using `pip install frascii`